fusonic/php-http-kernel-extensions/UPGRADE-5.0.md

 # Upgrade 4.x to 5.0

 ## Changes
-The signate of the `Fusonic\HttpKernelExtensions\ErrorHandler\ErrorHandlerInterface` has changed:
+The signature of the `Fusonic\HttpKernelExtensions\ErrorHandler\ErrorHandlerInterface` has changed:

 Before:
 ```